 If we do place you with a stackable unit, just remember to have proper ventilation, adequate bin size, and willingness to put the effort in for maintenance.

-If you’re looking for an ice machine that can keep up with your daily demand, consider the alternative to buying a used commercial ice machine.
-Ice-Master’s ice equipment rental program gives businesses in Kansas and Missouri the convenience of owning an ice machine without all the stress.
+Whether you are looking to buy an ice machine that can keep up with your daily demand or lease an ice machine, we are here for you.
+Ice-Master’s ice equipment rental program gives businesses in Kansas and Missouri the convenience of owning a Hoshizaki or Manitowoc ice machine without all the stress.